-&lt;sup>2Stevie Smith, Not Waving but Drowning, see www.poetryfoundation.org/learning/poem/175778
+&lt;sup>2Stevie Smith, Not Waving but Drowning, see www.poetryfoundation.org/learning/poem/175778.

-$^{3}$ See, for example, Bernanke (2013) on how imperfect substitutability provides a mechanism for quantitative easing policies by the central bank to affect asset prices.
+&lt;sup>3See, for example, Bernanke (2013) on how imperfect substitutability provides a mechanism for quantitative easing policies by the central bank to affect asset prices.
 See also IMF (2015) for a discussion of the pension fund and insurance sectors' portfolio rebalancing in the context of central bank QE in Japan and the euro area.
+Chodorow-Reich (2014) finds a positive impact of monetary easing on equity values of life insurers in the US, suggesting that this was due to the positive impact on life insurers' legacy assets which were largely held in MBS.
+Joyce et al (2014) finds that portfolio rebalancing by UK insurance firms in response to Bank of England's purchases of Gilts was more pronounced for insurance firms less constrained by fixed rate liabilities (eg those with unit-linked products).